gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

   posts(limit: Int = 10, offset: Int = 0): [Post]
 }
 ```

-Let's suppose it is available via the following endpoint: `https://www.example.com/graphql`.

 How do we source data from this GraphQL API using the toolkit?